QuantumChemist/QuantumChemist/README.md

+### Hi there 👋

-### Hi there, I'm Christina Ertural, PostDoc at BAM in Berlin in the junior group of Dr. Janine George, scientist in the theoretical chemistry community and a former LOBSTER developer. 👋
+I'm Christina Ertural, PostDoc at BAM in Berlin in the junior group of Dr. Janine George, scientist in the theoretical chemistry community and a former LOBSTER developer.